 It should have been no surprise, as the unpresuming lentil has been a stalwart of nutrition and saviour of the famished for centuries!
 In the bible, the starving Essau, returning from hunting, sells his birthright to Jacob for a humble bowl of them.
 Since the 1st century, the Romans were very keen on them for keeping their army on the march.
 Luckily for me, in India, as Madhur Jaffrey, the famous Indian cookery writer says: “You can take meats and fish and vegetable from an Indian, but you cannot take away his dal – the core of his meal.”

-With the change of the season… it’s time to fight offset cooler evenings and Autumn chills, so here’s my own version of warming, comforting Tarka Dal with vegetables and plenty of warming spices.
+With the change of the season… it’s time to fight offset winter chills, so here’s my own version of warming, comforting Tarka Dal with vegetables and plenty of warming spices.

 VEGETABLE AND TARKA DAL